Tuition fees in the United Kingdom: Funding from general taxation

 Tuition is paid for by general taxation in Germany, although only around 30% of young people gain higher education qualification there, whereas in the UK the comparable figure is 48%.
 Fully or partly funding universities from general taxation has been criticised by the Liberal Democrats as a 'tax cut for the rich and a tax rise for the poor' because people would be taxed to pay for something that many would not derive a benefit from, while graduates generally earn more due to their qualifications and only have to pay them back.

-Jeremy Corbyn, former Labour leader, stated that he would have removed tuition fees and would have instead funded higher education by increasing National Insurance and Corporation Tax.
+Jeremy Corbyn, former Labour leader, stated that he would have removed tuition fees and would have instead funded higher education by increasing national insurance and corporation tax.
 In the long term this plan would have been expected to cost the government about £8 billion a year.

-In July 2017 Lord Adonis, former Number 10 Policy Unit staffer and education minister largely responsible for introducing tuition fees, said that the system had become a "Frankenstein's monster" putting many students over £50,000 in debt.
+In July 2017, Lord Adonis, former Number 10 Policy Unit staffer and education minister largely responsible for introducing tuition fees, said that the system had become a "Frankenstein's monster" putting many students over £50,000 in debt.
 He argued the system should either be scrapped or fees reverted to between £1,000 and £3,000 per the initial scheme.

 Graduate tax

 During the 2015 Labour leadership election, Andy Burnham said that he would introduce a graduate tax to replace fees.
 He was ultimately unsuccessful in his bid for leadership.
-A graduate tax has been criticised because there would be no way to recover the money from students who move to a different country, or foreign students who return home.
+A graduate tax has been criticised because there would be no way to recover the money from students who move to a different country.